Get to Know the Inspiring Art and Architecture of Hastings

 201 Queen Street East, Hastings

-One of the most significant developments in recent times for Hastings has been The Tribune precinct.
-For many years the former Hawke’s Bay Herald Tribune premises stood empty until Rob and Barb Hansen put their minds to returning these red brick buildings to their former glory and repurposing them for the community.
+One of the most significant developments in recent times for Hastings is the Tribune precinct.
+For many years the former Hawke’s Bay Herald Tribune premises stood empty, until Rob and Barb Hansen put their minds to returning these red brick buildings to their former glory and repurposing them for the community.

 What has transpired is the creation of a collection of inspiring spaces, housing hospitality stars such as Brave Brewing Co. and Oh My Goodness Breads through to retail gems like Kindred Road and Real World, plus a whole range of other services and tenants.
-With the establishment of laneways between the buildings, it’s easy to feel you’re somewhere like Melbourne or central London.
-The icing on the cake is the brand-new atrium space which is able to host a variety of events and functions.
+With the establishment of laneways between the buildings, it’s easy to feel like you’re somewhere in Melbourne or central London.
+The icing on the cake is the brand-new space The Atrium, which hosts a variety of events and functions (and is available for hire).

 Toitoi - Hawke's Bay Arts & Events Centre